About the Artist

 Tel Aviv-based video and photography artist challenges prevailing narratives of East and West, Jews and Arabs, religion and secularism, and Israeli and Palestinian identity

-On September 20, the Rose Art Museum at Brandeis University showed 100 Steps to the Mediterranean, a solo exhibition of photography and video installations by Dor Guez, one of the most compelling emerging artists in the Middle East.
+On September 20, 2012, the Rose Art Museum at Brandeis University showed 100 Steps to the Mediterranean, a solo exhibition of photography and video installations by Dor Guez, one of the most compelling emerging artists in the Middle East.
 Featuring selected works from his series Lydd Ruins, The Monayer Family, The Nation’s Groves, SABIR, and Scanograms, the exhibition is among the artist’s most comprehensive to date and his first major museum show in the United States.
-The exhibition will be on view in the Lois Foster Gallery through December 9, 2012.
+Click here for an illustrated catalogue, featuring essays by the artist, the curators and Samir Smouji, a Boston architect and artist.

 Guez, whose heritage is both Christian Palestinian and Jewish Tunisian, takes as his overt subject the Christian Arab minority in Israel, a community marginalized by the prevailing meta-narratives of both Israelis and Arabs.
 Guez’s work addresses these gaps while exploring contemporary art’s role in raising questions about history, nationality, ethnicity, and personal identity.